Where to Stay in Tokyo - Best Areas for First-Timers, Families & Couples

 Yamanote LineYamanote Line Map

-2. Stay near major metro lines
+2. Stay near a metro station on the major lines

 In addition to the Yamanote Line, stations along the Ginza Line and Marunouchi Line are very convenient for sightseeing and shopping.
 You can reach places like Ginza, Tokyo Station, Shibuya, and Ikebukuro quickly.